-- Decode All programs to be executed are translated to into Assembly instructions.
+- Decode: All programs to be executed are translated into Assembly instructions.
 Assembly code must be decoded into binary instructions, which are understandable to your CPU.
 This step is called decoding.

 The number of operations a CPU can perform depends upon its speed, which is measured in Hertz.
-One hertz is the speed during which one operation is performed in one second.
-Typically a computer's speed is measured in giga hertz.
+One hertz is the speed at which one operation is performed in one second.
+Typically a computer's speed is measured in gigahertz.
 1 GHz is the speed it takes the CPU to perform one million simple tasks.
 A "simple task" includes the smallest steps a processor can perform.

 A multi-core processor is actually a CPU that had two or more independent cores.
-Cores are similar to usual processors.
-They execute program instructions.
-The main advantage of a multi-core processor is that it can run several instructions at the same tame.
+Cores are similar to usual processors; they execute program instructions.
+The main advantage of a multi-core processor is that it can run several instructions at the same time.
 This feature increases performance speed significantly.
-All programs that have parallel computing features can run on musti-core processors.
+All programs that have parallel computing features can run on multi-core processors.

 CPU performance can be tested with various benchmarks and tools.
 These tools place a heavy workload on the CPU, but since a computer's overall performance involves several components—CPU, RAM, and video processor, among others—it is important to use testing benchmarks that evaluate all of these components at the same time.